Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 From the old British folk-song attributed to Thomas the Rhymer

-As a practicing Witch and Feri Priestess, Alison Harlow was an early influence in the modern neo-pagan movement of America.
-She was the founder of the “Vanthi” line of Feri witchcraft, a co-founder with Gwydion Penderrwen of “Nemeton” an early pagan magazine and networking organization, a co-founder with Oberon and Morning Glory Zell-Ravenheart of the “Holy Order of Mother Earth” (HOME) a monastic sanctuary dedicated to nature, and a founding member of the “Covenant of the Goddess” an international organization of Witches.
+Alison Harlow was a feminist political activist supporting civil rights activities in efforts to find peaceful solutions to the world’s problems.
+As a practicing Witch and Feri Priestess, she was an early influence in the modern Neo-Pagan movement of America.
+She founded the “Vanthi” line of Feri witchcraft, was a co-founder with Gwydion Penderrwen of “Nemeton” an early pagan magazine and networking organization, a co-founder with Oberon and Morning Glory Zell-Ravenheart of the “Holy Order of Mother Earth” (HOME) a monastic sanctuary dedicated to nature, and a founding member of the “Covenant of the Goddess” an international organization of Witches.

 Susan Alison Harlow was born on the 29th of August 1934 in New York City.
 Her education began at the City and Country Grammar School in Greenwich Village, before moving on to New Lincoln High School were she graduated in 1952.
 To further her education she then enrolled in Bard College, but in 1953 eloped with one of her professors and spent the next 5 years in Bogotá, Columbia.
 While there she enrolled in Columbia University studying Cybernetics, from where she gained a Master’s degree in Mathematics in 1958.
 This started her on career in computers working for IBM as a programmer and systems analyst in Hawaii and California.
 Later in life she put her professional skills to good use in the health care area of computer programming.